ArlingtonCS/aps-hspc-2025/sample/B-compare/compare.md

 We're going to make things a little harder for the second sample problem.
 This problem has an input, but luckily, our sample code does all the parsing for you!
-You just have to print or return the correct response, depending on the problem.
+Your code just has to return the correct response.
+However, for some problems you may have to print the response yourself.

 ## Input